This post may include affiliate links; see our disclosure policy.

 French lentils hold their shape when cooked, making them perfect for salads and side dishes.
 Here’s a basic recipe for how to cook them!

-Lentils are some of the world’s most nutrient dense, healthy, and inexpensive foods.
+Lentils are some of the world’s most nutrient-dense, healthy, and inexpensive foods.
 So why not eat more of them?
-Here at A Couple Cooks, we’ve got a huge number of lentil recipes using lentils of all varieties.
+Lucky for you, I’ve got a huge number of lentil recipes using lentils of all varieties.

-We cook lentils on the stovetop, and in the lentils in the Instant Pot.
-We love black, red, yellow and green lentils.
-But one of our very favorite varieties to cook with is French lentils.
+I cook lentils on the stovetop and in the Instant Pot.
+I love black, red, yellow, and green lentils.
+But one of my very favorite varieties to cook with is French lentils.
 Why?
 Keep reading.

 What are French lentils?

 - They’re smaller.
-French lentils are small and dark greenish gray, about ⅓ the size of normal lentils.
+French lentils are small and dark greenish gray, about ⅓ the size of regular lentils.

 - French lentils hold their shape when cooked.
 This makes them work well in salads, side dishes, and soups where you want them to hold together.
-Other lentil types, especially red lentils, turn mushy when cooked (see Masoor Dal as an example).
+Other lentil types, especially red ones, turn mushy when cooked (see Masoor Dal, for example).

 - The flavor is peppery and earthy.
-The flavor of French lentils is a different from other lentils: it’s a little stronger and more earthy.
+The flavor of French lentils is different from other lentils — it’s a little stronger and more earthy.

 You should be able to find French lentils at your local grocery store next to the other varieties.
 Not all grocery stores carry them, so you’ll have to survey your local options.
-(We have a handful of stores near us we know carry them!)
+(I have a handful of stores near us that carry them!)
 If you can’t find them, you can buy them online.

 Are Puy lentils the same?

 Yes!
-French lentils are packaged under the names Puy lentils, du Puy lentils, lentilles du Puy, or French green lentils.
+French lentils are packaged under Puy lentils, du Puy lentils, lentilles du Puy, or French green lentils.
 (Don’t confuse that with just “green lentils,” which are entirely different!)

 How to cook French lentils